Silverzonegames/.github/profile/README.md

 # Silverzone Oy
-Silverzone is a finnish indie game studio.
+Silverzone is a Finnish indie game studio.
 We love to make and play video games, and everything related to them.
-We have a good skillset in 2D and 3D games, programming, storywriting and world design.
+We have a good skillset in 2D and 3D games, programming, story writing and world design.

 ## Community hangout
 Join us on [Discord](https://discord.com/https://discord.gg/C42UczVmWm)